 Widely sought after as a coach and consultant for the performing arts, Aaron serves on the board of directors for Independent Opera Company in Los Angeles, as an advisory board member for Mission Opera in Santa Clarita, CA, and as a Mission Opera company trustee member of Opera America.

 I am thrilled to have made my role debut as Lord Capulet (Juliette’s father) in Lyric Opera of Orange County’s production of Gounod’s sublime “Roméo et Juliette at The Barclay Theatre in Irvine, CA on March 3, 2023!
 What a spectacular production!

-I am honored to have been selected as one of ten national semi-finalists for the 2023 American Prize in Professional Vocal Performance — Friedrich and Virginia Schorr Memorial Award for Men in Art Song and Opera division of The American Prize national non-profit competitions in the performing arts!
+I am honored to have been selected as a national winner (3rd place) of the 2023 Friedrich and Virginia Schorr Memorial Award as part of The American Prize national non-profit competitions in the performing arts!